Ankur-Kumar222/FMCG-Intel/README.md

 ## What it does

-Click "Generate Newsletter" and the app runs a full pipeline live: it searches the web for recent FMCG deal news, removes duplicate/near-duplicate coverage of the same story, filters out anything that isn't actually an FMCG deal, tags each source's credibility, and drafts a short structured newsletter — all in one run, saved with a timestamp so the UI always shows "last updated" alongside the latest edition.
+Click "Generate Edition" and the app runs a full pipeline live: it searches the web for recent FMCG deal news, removes duplicate/near-duplicate coverage of the same story, filters out anything that isn't actually an FMCG deal, tags each source's credibility, and drafts a short structured newsletter — all in one run, saved with a timestamp so the UI always shows "last updated" alongside the latest edition.

 ## Architecture